-The first tool I have for you is the sus chord, which will enable you to play one chord for a very long time and still sound interesting.
+The first tool in creating background music is the sus chord, which will enable you to play one chord for a very long time and still sound interesting.

 To play a sus chord, simply take a chord and swap the 3rd note for the 2nd or 4th.
 This creates either a sus2 or sus4.
 You can play these back and forth, resolving back to the 3 every so often.
 You’d be surprised at how much time you can spend simply moving between sus chords.
 You can also break up the chord’s notes and play them one at a time which gives a more flowing feeling.
 You can play a simple root note or 5th in your left hand, or even octaves to add drama!

-You can also stay on the same chord with alternate bass notes.
+Another trick to creating beautiful background music is to stay on the same chord and alternate the bass notes.
 Keep playing a sus chord pattern in your right hand.
 This keeps the theme and allows you to stay on one chord while creating a variety of tones beneath it.
-Let's say D is our 1 chord.
+Let’s say D is our 1 chord.
 If we use the rules for the 1-4-6-5 progression, we know the chords that will sound great in the key of D are D-G-BM-A. So stay on D and try playing these other chords as the bass notes.
 Sounds great, right?